 "[The code] should really have been brought in years and years ago," he continued.

 "A huge amount of thought has gone into it.
-It doesn't contain a list of offenses and a tariff of penalties, because in the real world you don't know what's around the corner.
+It doesn't contain a list of offences and a tariff of penalties, because in the real world you don't know what's around the corner.

 "There has to be flexibility, but it certainly gives the players a very clear guide as to what is permissible.

-"Any sanctions will depend on the nature of the offenwe.
-We're not going to ban players for life, but it will be much clearer to the players, if they offend, what the list of offenses potentially are."
+"Any sanctions will depend on the nature of the offence.
+We're not going to ban players for life, but it will be much clearer to the players, if they offend, what the list of offences potentially are."

 Despite Cole's now infamous "BUNCHOF*****" tweet being widely shared amongst football fans, there are no plans in place to ban the use of social media.

 Club England managing director Adrian Bevington said: "Social media can be a very powerful vehicle for footballers and individuals when used in the right way.
 That's absolutely fine by us.

 "But players have been told that, when they are with us, they should use Twitter in conjunction with England media officers - and when they're not, they must avoid criticism of any organisations or individuals."